oneNutW0nder/onenutw0nder.github.io/content/posts/2022-corctf-pwn-babypwn.md

 Recall that _DEP_ and _PIE_ are enabled which means we need a way to leak a memory address to defeat _ASLR_ (_Address Space Layout Randomization_) and perform our _Ret2Libc_ exploit.

-Lucky for us there is an improper usage of the `printf()` function that will allow us to leak address from the stack:
+Luckily for us, there is an improper usage of the `printf()` function that will allow us to leak addresses from the stack:

 ```rust
 // ...